 Here are a few step photos of the process:

-Let the rolls rise once again until they doubled in size.
+Let the rolls rise once again until they have doubled in size.

 - Vanilla icing

-In short, we’re combating fears of yeast, satisfying our weekend cinnamon roll cravings, and embracing fall– all at the same time!
-Go ahead, indulge with me.Print
+In short, we’re combating fears of yeast, satisfying our weekend cinnamon roll cravings, and embracing fall—all at the same time!
+Go ahead… let’s indulge.Print

 Warm and gooey apple cinnamon rolls with delicious caramel icing on top.
 Fall breakfast has never tasted so good!